Samantha Hulme Restorative Exercise Specialist (RES, certified, ESMT, ITEC, OCEPT, BHSAI)

 A Fresh Perspective, Backed by Experience

-Connecting the dots to the root cause of riding problems
+Connecting the dots to the root cause of riding and movement problems

-Whether you are looking to refine your riding skills, address symmetry/postural problems, or injuries or pain that affect your riding.
+Whether you want to refine your riding skills, address symmetry or postural problems, or injuries or pain that affect your riding.

 Teamwork how the body works as one unit